XiTanna/XiTanna.github.io/_pages/about.md

 1. [Mar/2024] We published a review paper on [Decoding electrochemical processes of lithium-ion batteries by classical molecular dynamics simulations](https://xitanna.github.io/publications/aem_review_battery) in *Advanced Energy Materials*.
 1. [Mar/2024] We published a research paper on [Constant charge method or constant potential method: Which is better for molecular modeling of electrical double layers?](https://xitanna.github.io/publications/jec_research_ccm_cpm) in *Journal of Energy Chemistry*.
 1. [Apr/2024] We published a review paper on [Progress on understanding heat generation of electrical double layers](https://www.sciencedirect.com/science/article/pii/S2451910324000644) in *Current Opinion in Electro-chemistry*.
-1. [Jun/2024] We published a review paper on [Unlocking dynamic solvation chemistry and hydrogen evolution mechanism in aqueous zinc batteries](https://pubs.acs.org/doi/10.1021/jacs.4c02558) in *Journal of the American Chemical Society*.
+1. [Jun/2024] We published a research paper on [Unlocking dynamic solvation chemistry and hydrogen evolution mechanism in aqueous zinc batteries](https://pubs.acs.org/doi/10.1021/jacs.4c02558) in *Journal of the American Chemical Society*.
 1. [Jun/2024] We developed a LAMMPS interface to integrate MLPs with other force fields, such as Lennard-Jones and Tersoff potentials, enhancing simulation speed and accuracy.
 The open-source code can be found [here](https://github.com/XiTanna/ML-NEP-LAMMPS).

 ---